der-carnivore/BingAds-docs/BingAds/scripts/reference/AdSelector.md

 [withLimit(int limit)](#withlimit~int-limit~)|[AdSelector](./AdSelector)|Returns a selector that will return only the specified number of results from the beginning of the result set.

 ## <a name="fordaterange~object-datefrom_-object-dateto~"></a>forDateRange(Object dateFrom, Object dateTo)
-Returns a selector with the specified start and end dates.
+Returns a selector with the start and end dates applied.
 You may specify the date parameters using strings or objects.
 To use strings, specify the date in the form, YYYYMMDD.
 If you use objects, create a JSON object with the following fields:

 - year
 - month